-I really like the pedagogical practice module as it showed me so many different ways to teach depending on the profile of the learner and the development gap to be addressed.
+I really like the Professional Practice module as it showed me so many different ways to teach depending on the profile of the learner and the development gap to be addressed.

 What advice would you give to someone considering joining the course?